jmarcos-dev/Beecrowd-Solutions/README.md

 java/ → Solutions implemented in Java

-Each file is named according to the problem ID from Beecrowd.
+Each file is named according to the problem ID/name from Beecrowd.

 ## Objectives
  Improve logical reasoning